joeytwiddle/significant-white-space/README.md

 - Fix blockLeadSymbol for C-style blocks.

+- Before attacking the next refactor, set up test script that can run against a large set of sources, and warn us when number of problems increases!

+- Some refactoring: Central loop of curl could split comment early, saving a lot of repetition eblow, and avoiding introduction of ; on initial /* line.
+Also split up more of the curl code into separate functions.

 ## On the radar

 - DONE in `unwrapParenthesesForCommands`: We could implement stripping and re-injection of the parenthesis ( and ) surrounding the conditional when we detect certain keywords (if, while).
 This will probably only be applied to single-line expressions.